theisencr/old_webpage/service/index.md

 In the Fall of 2014, I was the Teaching Assistant alongside [Laurie Williams](http://collaboration.csc.ncsu.edu/laurie/index.html) and [Emerson Murphy Hill](http://people.engr.ncsu.edu/ermurph3/) for a free, open platform MOOC on software security with 400+ students.
 The course featured lectures from Dr. Williams, technical and design exercises from me, and roundtable discussions on the latest security news every week with all of the instructors.
 We had a 10% retention rate through the course - quite good for this type of course (typical retention rates are 3-5%).

-We reran the course in the Fall of 2016, improving the course based on the feedback we received.
-The second iteration of the course was run on the OpenEDx platform using Amazon AWS, and featured over 1,000 students, with approximately 20% recieving a certificate of completion at the end of the course.
+We reran the course in the Spring of 2017, improving the course based on the feedback we received.
+The second iteration of the course was run on the OpenEDx platform using Amazon AWS, and featured over 1,000 students, with approximately 20% receiving a certificate of completion at the end of the course.
 This doubled the retention rate of the 2014 course.

 ## 2013, 2014, 2016: Software Security - Classroom